Unsure about applying for jobs in the summer? Just go for it!

 3. A good time to be proactive

-Seriously consider sending out unsolicited or speculative job applications during the summer.
+Seriously consider sending out spontaneous or speculative job applications during the summer.
 While you won’t hear back from most of them and will probably end up applying again later if an opening comes up, being proactive is the key to success when looking for a job.

 4. The atmosphere is more relaxed